isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

 If you don't share writable data, you can't have a data race.
-The less sharing you do, the less chance you have to forget to synchanize access (and get data races).
+The less sharing you do, the less chance you have to forget to synchronize access (and get data races).
 The less sharing you do, the less chance you have to wait on a lock (so performance can improve).

 ##### Example